Parmeshwar-Lokhande/HR-Analytics-Dashboard-PowerBI/README.md

 Interactive filters for deep analysis

-▶️ How to Run This Project
+▶️ How to Run This Project:-

 Download the dataset (HR_Analytics.csv)